dyadav4/Cryptocurrency-prediction-/README.md

-illuminates some of the recent events and movements that could influence whether Bitcoin contributes to a shift in economic paradigms and in the end we also mention that all cryptocurrencies behaves mostly similar and if the rates of cryptocurrencies falls down than other cryptocurrencies with respect to market cap will also drops down.
+illuminates some of the recent events and movements that could influence whether Bitcoin contributes to a shift in economic paradigms and in the end we also mention that all cryptocurrencies behaves mostly similar and if the rates of cryptocurrencies falls down than other cryptocurrencies with respect to market cap will also drops down.</p>

-1.Overview
+<h2>1.Overview</h2>
-There are different kinds of cryptocurrencies and when we see the analysis we can clearly observe that Bitcoin, the world’s most common and well known cryptocurrency, has been increasing in popularity.
+<p>There are different kinds of cryptocurrencies and when we see the analysis we can clearly
+observe that Bitcoin, the world’s most common and well known cryptocurrency, has been increasing in popularity.
 It has the same basic structure as it did when created in 2008, but repeat instances of the world market changing has created a new demand for cryptocurrencies